DJBlom/default-project-structure/README.md

-# Base Native Linux Default Project Structure
+# POSIX Based Default Project Structure

 # Instructions
 - The whole project can be build, tested, analyzed, or health checked from the root